jmarr73/ultiChat/README.md

 - **path/to/conversations.json**: Replace this with the path to your JSON file containing the ChatGPT conversation history.
 - **[optional_output_filename.html]**: Optionally, specify the name of the output HTML file.
 If omitted, the output will default to ultiChat.html in the current working directory.

+## General Information

+The `./scripts` directory in this project contains a few items that started off as the direction intended.
+Ultimately settled on the current option.
+They were useful and thought why not keep them around.

+The python code has zero dependencies on the `./scripts` directory.

 ## Contributing

 Contributions are welcome!
 If you have suggestions for improvements or bug fixes, please open an issue or submit a pull request.